icann/icann-rdap/icann-rdap-cli/README.md

 -------------

 By default, the client will attempt to determine the output format of the information.
 If it determines the shell is interactive, output will be in `rendered-markdown`.
-Otherwise the output will be JSON.
+Otherwise, the output will be JSON.

 You can explicitly control this behavior using the `-O` command argument or the `RDAP_OUTPUT` environment variable (see below).